sarefo/sarefo.github.io/DuoNat/tools/Claude files/Claude DuoNat Whitepaper.md

 + if a taxon has less than 10 images, this could be logged in the console
 + alternatively, it might make more sense to have a standalone script that runs for new taxon sets, resulting in a set of taxon sets with low image gallery numbers

-### Tagging system for taxon sets
+### Improving the tagging system
-+ as the list of taxon sets gets longer, it also gets unwieldy
-+ one idea is to add an arbitrary number of tags to any taxon set
-    + this way, taxon sets could be selected by a range of different criteria
++ the user should be able to organically create personal collections by combining at least tags, ranges and levels.
 + possible tags would be "mimicry", "fishes", or others. open for suggestions here!
-    + another option might be to locally store ancestry information (from the iNat API) for each taxon
++ another option would be to use ancestry information, so that users can select groups according to phylogeny.
-        + this would help with ancestry connection graph creation
     + it would also help users to select for example "beetles" or "fungi", and then get only taxon pairs that fit this selection in their pairs

 ### Long-press information
 + show information on what buttons do when long-pressed (on touch devices), or hover (on mouse devices), or whatever the best practice to get this information is nowadays